Marco-Congedo/STUDIES/Gaussian-elimination/README.md

 The *choleskyBenchmark.jl* script benchmarks Julia's [cholesky](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/#LinearAlgebra.cholesky)
-method based on LAPACK, against a modified symmetric Gaussian elimination procedure written by the author based on the seminal work of Alan Turing (1948).
+method based on LAPACK, run in single- and multi-threading mode, against a modified Gaussian elimination procedure written by the author based on the seminal work of Alan Turing (1948).
+The latter is a classical recursion, thus always single-threaded.

+As exaplined by Higham (2011, p.5), LAPACK Gaussian elimination algorithms (including LU and Cholesky factorizations) switch to partitioned mode above a certain matrix size value, transforming part of the recursion into matrix-matrix operations, which can be parallelized.

+This is illustrated in the following figures (log-log plots).
-Those being deterministic algorithms, the minimum execution time across several trials is considered (using the [BenchmarkTool.jl](https://github.com/JuliaCI/BenchmarkTools.jl) package).
+All algorithms being deterministic, the minimum execution time across several trials is considered (using the [BenchmarkTool.jl](https://github.com/JuliaCI/BenchmarkTools.jl) package).
-The following matrix size values are benchmarked:
+The following matrix size values are tested:

 5, 10, 20, 30, 40, 50, 75, 100, 150, 200, 300

-As exaplined by Higham (2011, p.5), LAPACK Gaussian elimination algorithms (including LU and Cholesky actorizations) switch to partitioned mode above a certain matrix size value, transforming part of the recursons into matrix-matrix operations, which can be parallelized.
-This is illustrated in the following figures (log-log plots):

-In Fig. 1 we allowe BLAS to use 8 threads.
+In Fig. 1 we allow BLAS to use 8 threads.
-The transition to partitioned mode happens in between matrix size 30 and 40.
+The transition to partitioned mode appears to happen in between matrix size 30 and 40.
 This actually jeopardizes the performance until size 200.
 For larger matrices the multi-threading is clearly faster.
 In Fig. 2 we allow BLAS to use only one thread.
 This makes the algorithm